lee-dohm/code-guidelines/README.md

 * **CONSIDER** catching exceptions to log them or repackage them as more specific exceptions, but always re-throw
 * **AVOID** simply swallowing exceptions

 It is rarely the right thing to do, but there are circumstances where it can be.
 For example, in some languages parsing data can throw an exception when the data isn't recognized.
-In this limited case, catching the exception and moving on can be acceptable.
+In limited cases like this one, catching the exception and moving on can be acceptable.

 * **DO NOT** catch `Exception` (or whatever the generic exception type is in the language in which you are writing code)